donnyroufs/EventPlanner/README.md

 - [ ] When to use In and Out, when to use init;

-- [ ] List vs Collection vs Array
+- [ ] List vs Collection vs Array vs IEnumerable (https://www.claudiobernasconi.ch/2013/07/22/when-to-use-ienumerable-icollection-ilist-and-list/)

-- [ ]  Receiver should be a value object

 - [ ] Look into usage of enums, what about mapping tot strings?

 - [ ] Add facade for use-cases

+- [ ] Remove Presenters and simply return a DTO

+- [ ] Receiver should be a value object

+- [ ] Add a time to an Occasion, value object for day and time.

 - [ ] Reset invitations each week and resend them.

 - [ ] Allow user to set a re-occuring reply (e.g. accept occasion at all times)

-- [ ]  Add a time to an Occasion, value object for day and time.

 - [ ] Add real email service

 - [ ] Replace in memory with psql driver

 - [ ] Setup configuration (for example system email)

 - [ ] Look into deployment

-- [ ] Remove Presenters and simply return a DTO (optional)

 - [ ] Add authentication

-- [ ]  Make sure code is consistent, get into "best practices" for C#.
+- [ ] Make sure code is consistent

 - [ ] Clean up problem details

 - [ ] Solve TODOs in code if there are any